|

 have to do.
 If your family runs for

-cover at first sight of your intent to liquefy everything in the ‘fridge,
+cover at first sight of your intent to liquefy everything in the

-filling, so it keeps her thin.
+low-calorie, and filling, so it keeps her thin.
 No dog?
 Then put the pulp

 in your compost pile.
 No compost pile?
 Well, why not?
 Okay, okay, one